zio/zio/docs/overview/handling_resources.md

 } finally closeFile(handle)
 ```

-ZIO encapsulates this common pattern with `ZIO#bracket`, which allows you to specify an _acquire_ effect, which acquires a resource; a _release_ effect, which releases it; and a _use_ effect, which uses the resource.
+ZIO encapsulates this common pattern with `ZIO#acquireRelease`, which allows you to specify an _acquire_ effect, which acquires a resource; a _release_ effect, which releases it; and a _use_ effect, which uses the resource.

 The release effect is guaranteed to be executed by the runtime system, even in the presence of errors or interruption.